Hubelia/medusa2-plugin-meilisearch/README.md

 ### Custom Transformers

-You can also provide custom transformers to modify how documents are indexed:
+You can also provide custom transformers to modify how documents are indexed.
+The transformer receives the container as the second parameter, allowing you to access any registered service:

 ```typescript
 {